Judge rules Trump’s efforts to overturn election likely criminal - NewsBreak

 The dispute centers on whether the documents are protected under attorney-client privilege.
 The select committee had argued that even where privilege applies, the judge should examine whether the documents in question fall under the crime-fraud exception, which exempts records that were used in furtherance of a crime or civil fraud.

-Carter found that just one document in the tranche could be considered privileged if not for the crime-fraud exception.Chris Rock declining to file police report over Oscars incident: LAPD
+Carter found that just one document in the tranche could be considered privileged if not for the crime-fraud exception.Supreme Court fight shows GOP wants to steer clear of Trump

 The judge characterized the document as a draft memo that was prepared for Trump attorney and adviser Rudy Giuliani and forwarded to Eastman.
 Carter said the memo called for then-Vice President Pence to intervene during Congress’s Jan.
 6 certification to reject electors from states where the results had been contested by Trump and his allies.